 - An internship with an international government entity or with a heritage firm or professional (Canadian or international) working outside Canada.

-- Self-directed study (ie HA 491A) in heritage conservation in a location outside Canada or the student's country of residence.
+- Self-directed study (ie AHVS 491A) in heritage conservation in a location outside Canada or the student's country of residence.